 As a user, you will need the following before you get started with Compliant Kubernetes:

-- A kubeconfig file for configuring kubectl access to the cluster.
+- a kubeconfig file for configuring

-Make sure you configure your tools properly:
+Make sure you have configured your tools properly:

 export KUBECONFIG=path/of/kubeconfig.yaml # leave empty if you use the default of ~/.kube/config export DOMAIN= # the domain you received from the administrator

 To verify if the required tools are installed and work as expected, type:

 docker version kubectl version --client helm version # You should see the version number of installed tools and no errors.